Like the bankers in 2008, insurers risk going down as the bad guys of the COVID-19 pandemic.

 So, perhaps insurers aren’t the bad guys after all.
 At least, it doesn’t have to be that way.
 As is so often asserted, the industry has a chance to radically transform the role it plays in consumers’ lives.
 But this won’t come principally through tech.
 First and foremost, it’s about doing the basics well: building purpose and delivering on promises.
 In a world fixated on digital innovation and digital innovators, good old-fashioned brand strength may yet win the day for incumbents.

 For the latest consumer trends in UK insurance, and how providers can make every component of their business serve the customer via a “business of experience” approach, download our new report, Reinventing UK Insurance for Today’s Consumer.
-If you’d like to get in touch or to discuss any of these ideas further, please reach out to me on LinkedIn.
+If you’d like to get in touch or to discuss any of these ideas further, please reach out to me.